maximevtush/push-website/blog/2025-10-20-apps-of-the-future-building-without-the-chaos/index.md

 We reimagined interop so that devs are able to focus their energy on what matters most, which is the app and the features of the app that got them popular.

 #### Universal Smart Contracts 🌌
-We created universal smart contracts that ensures the developer only writes one smart contract that once deployed is instantly compatible with every chain (even different L1s).
+We created universal smart contracts that ensure the developer only writes one smart contract that once deployed is instantly compatible with every chain (even different L1s).

 This is our best innovation yet and for developers it simply means:
 – Write once in solidity and deploy